 Avoid the items at eye level

-You may think it’s easy to just grab something on the middle shelves that don’t require you to bend over or stand on your tip-toes, but sometimes these items are easily accessible because they actually cost more.
+You may think it’s easy to just grab something on the middle shelves that doesn’t require you to bend over or stand on your tip-toes, but sometimes these items are easily accessible because they actually cost more.

 Try different stores